Editorial

 Cinema was never built by one.
 It was built by many.

 Producers leaned on it.
 Critics built careers on it.
 Marketing departments packaged it into posters and press junkets.
-The artist was suddenly a brand, and the crew, cast, and collaborators faded into the shadows.
+The artist became a brand, and the crew, cast, and collaborators faded into the shadows.
 The myth served commerce; it never served truth.

 The director is important, yes.
 But they are not the sole artist; they are the conductor of an orchestra.
 We don’t call a symphony the work of one violinist.
 Why do we do this with film?